ajaykumar237/Bike_Sales_Interactive_Excel_Dashboard/README.md

 ### Data Cleaning/ Preparation
 In the initial data preparation phase, performed the following tasks:
 1. Data loading and inspection
-2. Data Cleaning - made data consistent in columns (gender, quantity)
+2. Data Cleaning - remove the duplicates from dataset, made data consistent in columns (marital status, gender, income, commute distance)
-3. Data Processing - made two new columns (age-group, month)
+3. Data Processing - added a new column (age brackets)
+   - age brackets = IF(>60, "Old", IF(>=18, "Middle Age", IF(<18, "Young","Invalid")))

 ### Data Analysis
-1. Used pivot table to calcualte and analyse data
+1. Used pivot table to calculate and analyse data
-2. Created 6 pivot charts to visually analyse the data further
+2. Created 3 pivot charts to visually analyse the data at a quick glance
-3. Connected all the charts with slicers for dynamic dashboard experience
+3. Connected all the charts with slicers to analyse the data as per user selection

 ### Results/ Findings